Physical Disability Rugby League (PDRL)

 We have been a pioneering force in the game, from taking part in the first ever Physical Disability Rugby League match to be played in the UK against Warrington Wolves in February 2018, to featuring in a half-time showcase during Super League’s Dacia Magic Weekend at Anfield Stadium and hosting the first ever PDRL Finals Day in September 2019.

-On the field they have also been one of the leading outfits in the PDRL game, finishing third in the inaugural and PDRL League qualifying for a place at the first PDRL Finals Day which was proudly hosted by Leeds Rhinos Foundation.
+On the field they have also been one of the leading outfits in the PDRL game, finishing third in the inaugural PDRL League and qualifying for a place at the first PDRL Finals Day which was proudly hosted by Leeds Rhinos Foundation.
 Beyond winning and losing, the best part about PDRL is the fantastic community that has been built and lifelong friendships forged between the teams.

 Check out player profiles, interviews and other information on our YouTube channel: www.youtube.com/channel/UCrwmhcH2fLxcNFLCC0aksCg

 Leeds Rugby Academy, Bridge Road, Kirkstall, Leeds LS5 3BW

 Monday evenings- 6-7:30pm